 For the most part, mortgage qualifications and requirements are the same for first-time and repeat home buyers alike.
-There really isn’t much distinction, from the perspective of mortgage loan eligibility.
-So most of the qualification standards mentioned below apply to buyers of all kinds, including first-timers.
+There really isn’t much distinction, from an eligibility standpoint.
+But there are quite a few financing programs available for first-time buyers — and we’ll cover those below.

 Down Payment Requirements in 2018